6/2, 6/9, 6/16, 6/23, 7/7, 7/14

 Unfortunately, we are limited by the number of wheels we physically have.
 Our classes fill quickly and we don't have the ability to change once the class roster has been filled.
 Email us right away and we can give you a refund (minus service fee): info@communityclaydenver.com

 If you know you're going to miss one week, we can occasionally switch you to another class at the same level, but it is not guaranteed.
 You may also make up time (uninstructed) in Independent Studio.
-That said, don't sign up for a beginner class if you're going to be missing the first or final week!
+That said, if this is your first wheel class, do not sign up if you will miss the first week! !

-The first week is important to understanding how the studio works and (in the case of the beginner courses) learning how to throw.
-The final week is for glazing, and without glaze your pieces will not be completed.
+The first week is important to understanding how the studio works and (in the case of the beginner wheel courses) learning how to throw.

-If you are new to our studio and can't be present for the first class, you must take a private lesson before the second class at a cost of $100 or you will be withdrawn with no refund.
+If you are new to wheel throwing and can't be present for the first class, you must take a private lesson before the second class at a cost of $100 or you will be withdrawn with no refund.
 Email us to take advantage of this: info@communityclaydenver.com

 Within a week of the class start date, we can no longer offer any refunds or changes.
 Very occasionally, we can switch you to a different class, though it is not common or guaranteed.